Whirlpool Co. (NYSE:WHR) Shares Acquired by Bank Julius Baer & Co. Ltd Zurich

 Analysts Set New Price Targets

 WHR has been the topic of several research reports.
-Royal Bank of Canada increased their target price on Whirlpool from $108.00 to $118.00 and gave the stock an “underperform” rating in a research note on Wednesday, February 1st.
-StockNews.com lowered Whirlpool from a “hold” rating to a “sell” rating in a research report on Friday.
+JPMorgan Chase & Co. decreased their target price on Whirlpool from $145.00 to $137.00 and set a “neutral” rating on the stock in a research note on Tuesday, December 20th.
+Royal Bank of Canada increased their price target on Whirlpool from $108.00 to $118.00 and gave the company an “underperform” rating in a research report on Wednesday, February 1st.
 Credit Suisse Group increased their price target on Whirlpool from $140.00 to $150.00 and gave the company a “neutral” rating in a research report on Thursday, February 2nd.
-Finally, JPMorgan Chase & Co. reduced their price target on Whirlpool from $145.00 to $137.00 and set a “neutral” rating on the stock in a research report on Tuesday, December 20th.
+Finally, StockNews.com lowered Whirlpool from a “hold” rating to a “sell” rating in a research report on Friday.
 Four analysts have rated the stock with a sell rating and three have assigned a hold rating to the company’s stock.
 According to data from MarketBeat, Whirlpool has an average rating of “Reduce” and a consensus price target of $144.00.

 Whirlpool Trading Up 2.6 %